Ian Parkin is the author of this post.

 Maslow was right in identifying that not enough of us rise high enough to feel self-confidence, worth, and strength.
 Or find the capability and adequacy of being useful and necessary in the world.
 Very few aspire to find the ultimate happiness of self-actualization.
 Even less go beyond our ordinary human level of consciousness and experience oneness with the greater whole, the higher truth in self-transcendence, whatever that may be to each of us individually.

-By self-assessing against the Maslow Hierarchy of Needs and adopting Maslow’s Self-Actualizing characteristics I have devised my personal growth and development plan to guide you across the stepping stones of destiny, towards realizing a life of purpose and meaning too.
+By self-assessing against the Maslow Hierarchy of Needs and adopting Maslow’s Self-Actualizing characteristics I have devised my personal growth plan to guide you across the stepping stones of destiny, towards realizing a life of purpose and meaning too.
 The Maslow hierarchy of needs gives you a way to map your life path.

 1) At the base of the Maslow Hierarchy of Needs are the Physiological Needs.